mchmarny/custommetrics/README.md

 }
 ```

-Assuming for example that your data published to PubSub topic has the above shape, in this demo I will illustrate how how you can easily monitor the deviation of `friction` per each `device` over time without the need to manage additional infrastructure.
+Assuming for example that your data published to PubSub topic has the above shape, in this demo I will illustrate how you can easily monitor the deviation of `friction` per each `device` over time without the need to manage additional infrastructure.

 ![Chart](./img/sd.png "Stackdriver Chart")

 Additionally, I will show you how you can create monitoring policy to alert you when the monitored metric falls outside of the pre-configured range.

-> Note, this will only work on PubSub payloads that a re published in JSON format.
+> Note, this will only work on JSON PubSub payloads

 ## Configuration